Tardive dyskinesia (TD)

 - Be aware of the signs and symptoms of TD.
-Early detection is important to help your friend or family member have the best chance of getting rid of TD, so if you notice they're developing new symptoms it's important to gently let them know – even though you may not want to worry them or make them feel self-conscious.
-You could show them our page on signs and symptoms of TD to help them think about their own symptoms.
+Early detection is important to help your friend or family member manage TD.
+If you notice they're developing new symptoms, it's important to gently let them know – even though you may not want to worry them or make them feel self-conscious.
+To help start the conversation, you could show them our page on the signs and symptoms of TD.

-- Offer practical help.
-If the symptoms are severe then TD can make some practical activities difficult (such as cooking or carrying bags and objects).
-You could ask your friend or family member if they need any help with these kind of tasks.
+- Offer them practical help.
+TD can make some practical activities difficult, such as cooking, carrying things, or keeping up with housework.
+You could ask your friend or family member if they need any help with these kinds of tasks.

-- Look after your own wellbeing.
-Supporting someone else can sometimes be tough, so it's important to make sure you take care of yourself.
-(See our pages on how to cope when supporting someone else, how to improve and maintain your wellbeing, and how to support someone else to seek help for more information.)
+- Look after yourself.
+Supporting someone else can be difficult, so it's important to take care of yourself too.
+For more information, see our pages on how to cope when supporting someone else, how to improve and maintain your wellbeing, and supporting someone else to seek help.

 There has nothing anyone has been able to do to help me manage it, but they have done a lot to help me cope.

 To better support your friend or family member, you could try the following ideas:

 - Support and encourage them to seek help.
 It might help to reassure them that it's OK to ask for help.
 This is true even when their symptoms are mild or not having a big impact right now.
 For more information, see our page on supporting someone else to seek help.